maugavilla/well_hello_stats/tutorials/5_1_descriptive_statistics.md

     ## 6    1    2   51    3             AND  0.210111

-Here we are first creating a vector with the variable names for the ones I want to keep.
+Here we are first creating a vector with the variable names for the ones we want to keep.
 You can see all variable names for the full data set as
 well:

 ``` r